Optimize and automate your running processes with Process Lasso!

-QUESTION: What is that NUMBER that is shown on the GUI?
-That is the % of cores that *must* remain *unparked*.
+What is that NUMBER that is shown on the GUI?
+That is the % of cores that must remain *unparked*.
+So, if it's 25%, then 75% of the CPU's cores can be parked at once (3 of 4).

 You can change these settings yourself via Window's Powercfg.exe.
 You must run this utility with elevated rights, so be sure to open an elevated console window by right-clicking 'cmd.exe' and selecting 'Run as Administrator'.